Foxbud/libcclosure/README.md

 void *fcn = CClosureGetFcn(closure);
 ```

-Use `CClosureFree` to de-allocate a previously bound closure:
+Use `CClosureFree` to de-allocate a bound closure:

 ```c
 void *env = CClosureFree(closure);
 ```

-Note that `CClosureFree` returns the bound environment.
+Note that `CClosureFree` returns the previously-bound environment.

-`CClosureFree` is thread-safe in the sense that multiple threads may call it (along with `CClosureNew`) in parallel.
+`CClosureFree` is thread-safe in the sense that multiple threads may safely call it (along with `CClosureNew`) in parallel.
 However, `CClosureFree` does **not** block if other threads (or even the same thread) are in the middle of calls to the closure.
 Make certain that the closure is no longer in use before de-allocating it.

 Test whether or not libcclosure was compiled with multi-threading support using the `CCLOSURE_THREAD_TYPE` global: